wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-privacy/includes/collection.md

 ## International data transfers

 Customer data and personal data that Microsoft processes on a customer’s behalf may be transferred to, and stored and processed in, the United States or any other country in which Microsoft or its subprocessors operate.
-If a customer wants a deeper understanding by service, it’s beneficial to visit the Data Protection Addendum.
+If a customer wants a deeper understanding by service, it is beneficial to review the Data Protection Addendum.

 Microsoft complies with the below international data protection laws regarding transfers of customer data across borders.